 Social Action Committee

-This committee spearheads our efforts to show our spirit of Tzedaka to the community.
+This committee spearheads our efforts to show our spirit of Tzedaka to the community as well as tikkun olam.
 We donate portions of our fund raising proceeds, and collect food supplies for our local food bank and community caring centers.
 We collect and donate school supplies to our closest most needy schools.
 Our congregants fill the roll of election officials for all elections, and we house two voting precincts in our Temple social hall (which also becomes a Temple fund raiser).
 We have collected food for our overseas troops, and we give generously of our time for volunteering in the community.

 Social Activities Committee